2captcha/2captcha-python/README.md

 Below you can find basic examples for every captcha type.
 Check out [examples directory] to find more examples with all available options.

 ### Normal Captcha
 To bypass a normal captcha (distorted text on an image) use the following method.
 This method also can be used to recognize any text on the image.
+[API method description](https://2captcha.com/2captcha-api#solving_normal_captcha).
 ```python
 result = solver.normal('path/to/captcha.jpg', param1=..., ...)
 # OR